 Here are just several examples of the ways Ceiba works to stick to our stewardship goals:

-– We recycle all cardboard, plastics (including film), glass, aluminum and other metals.
-We also recycle all buckles from straps and worn out river bags.
+– We recycle all cardboard, plastics (#1 PETE and #2 HDPE), glass, aluminum and other metals.
+We also recycle all metal buckles from straps and worn out river bags.

 – Ceiba repurposes and upcycles used Paco pads for humans in to dog beds.